Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: The boson hadronic decay width using the PMC

-where { } The single-scale $Q_s$ is independent of the choice of renormalization scale.
-On the other hand, the observable corresponding to the PMC wide decay of W-boson obtained in (\ref{rnsPMC}) contains only conformal terms $\beta=0$, and therefore it is also independent of the renormalization scale, which makes it free from the ambiguity of choice of the renormalization scheme.
-Thus, PMC improves the value of the non-singlet ratio $r_{NS}^W$.
+The single scale $Q_s$ chosen by the PMC method is almost independent of the choice of the initial renormalization scale $\mu_r$, which is the merit of this method.
+As a result, the QCD correction for the \( W \) boson in the PMCs method, as obtained in \eqref{rnsPMC}, is similar to the expansion in \eqref{eq:deltaqcd}, but contains only conformal terms, with $\beta = 0$, and is therefore less dependent on the initial renormalization scale, which reduces the ambiguity in the choice of the renormalization scheme.
 In the following section, the obtained predictions will be studied numerically.

-\section{Numerical Results}
+\section{Numerical results}